Integer Factorization via Tensor Network Schnorr's Sieving: Supplementary Material

-In this Section, we describe in detail Schnorr's original procedure~\cite{schnorr1991_diophantine, schnorr2021_classicalSchnorr} for decomposing large semiprimes, as well as the quantum variant proposed in Ref.~\cite{yan2022_quantumSchnorr}.
+In this Section, we describe in detail Schnorr’s original procedure~\cite{schnorr1991_diophantine, schnorr2021_classicalSchnorr} for decomposing large semiprimes, as well as the quantum variant proposed in Ref.~\cite{yan2022_quantumSchnorr}.

-\textit{Factoring by congruence of squares.} Schnorr's factoring algorithm is rooted in the congruence of squares method~\cite{crandall2006_PrimeNumbers, galbraith2012_mathsOfpubkey}.
+\textit{Factoring by congruence of squares.} Schnorr’s factoring algorithm is rooted in the congruence of squares method~\cite{crandall2006_PrimeNumbers, galbraith2012_mathsOfpubkey}.
 Given a semiprime number $\rsakey = p \cdot q$, the algorithm determines the prime factors $p$ and $q$ by constructing the congruence $X^2 \equiv Y^2 \mod \rsakey$, with $X \not\equiv \pm Y \mod \rsakey$ being integers.
 Then, the algorithm efficiently computes $p = \gcd(X + Y, \rsakey)$ and $q = \gcd(X - Y, \rsakey)$ using the Euclidean algorithm~\cite{wagstaff2013_joy}.
-Many classical and quantum factorization techniques~\cite{pomerance2009_tale, pomerance2008_QuadraticSieve, boudot2022_review, lenstra1993_GNFS}, including Shor's algorithm~\cite{shor1997_quantumFIP}, employ this strategy, differing in how they construct the above congruence.
-In Schnorr's integer factorization, this process comprises two stages: an initial \emph{collection phase} followed by subsequent \emph{processing phase}.
+Many classical and quantum factorization techniques~\cite{pomerance2009_tale, pomerance2008_QuadraticSieve, boudot2022_review, lenstra1993_GNFS}, including Shor’s algorithm~\cite{shor1997_quantumFIP}, employ this strategy, differing in how they construct the above congruence.
+In Schnorr’s integer factorization, this process comprises two stages: an initial \emph{collection phase} followed by subsequent \emph{processing phase}.

 \textit{Collection phase: smooth numbers.} The objective of the collection phase is to accumulate a sufficient number of so-called \emph{smooth-relation pairs} (sr-pairs).
 These pairs are defined based on smooth numbers, a pivotal concept in number theory and essential for factoring tasks~\cite{crandall2006_PrimeNumbers, pomerance2009_tale}.
 We introduce the set of the first $\pi$ consecutive prime numbers